gianlucasalata-unipd/MAS513/README.md

 # MAS513-Advanced Robotics project

 This paper addresses the application of a non contact sensor for the detection of rolling-element bearing damage in induction machines; in particular using a Radar to detect vibrations of motor's shaft.
-The complete description of the expriment with the anlayss of the data can be found:
+The complete description of the expriment with the anlaysis of the data can be found:
 [here](https://github.com/gianlucasalata-unipd/MAS513-Continuous_motors_health_monitoring/blob/main/final_presentation_Gianluca_Salata.pdf)

 ## Experimental  Hardware